sgdevmane/interview-guide/markdowns/design-patterns/design-patterns-questions.md

 **Difficulty**: Intermediate

 **Strategy**:
-Encapsulates a request as an object.
+The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
+It decouples the object that invokes the operation from the one that knows how to perform it.

 **Code Example**:
 ```javascript